microsoft/RecAI/README.md

----
-title: ChatBot
-emoji: 🏃
-colorFrom: gray
-colorTo: gray
-sdk: gradio
-sdk_version: 3.29.0
-app_file: app.py
-pinned: false
----

 # Recommender AI Agent: Integrating Large Language Models for Interactive Recommendations
-This is the Repo for InteRecAgent, a conversational recommendation agent, which applies Large Language Model(LLM) in Conversational Recommender System(CRS).
+This is the Repo for InteRecAgent, a interactive recommender agent, which applies Large Language Model(LLM) to bridge the gap between traditional recommender systems and  conversational recommender system(CRS).

 ## Table of Contents